 The idea of a temperature blanket is to knit or crochet a row (or a number of rows) on a blanket each day for a full calendar year.
 The colors used each day correspond with the temperature outside.
 The more colours you use to represent temperatures and the more varied the temperatures, the more colourful the blanket.

 To be consistent, I chose to use the temperature at noon.
 I debated whether to use Toronto's temperatures (regardless of where I am) or the temperatures of where I am (so it's a Teena ~ temperature blanket).
 I decided to make a Teena ~ temperature blanket.
-In theory, it would have been interesting to see how it turned out as I traveled often for work plus went on vacation during the year but with COVID, I've been in Toronto every day except for one (when Gord and I went to Niagara Falls for the day).
+In theory, it would have been interesting to see how it turned out as I traveled often for work plus go on vacation during the year but with COVID, I haven't done as much travelling as I usually would in a year.

 I'm using nine colours from Red Heart Comfort and Bernat Cozy Style yarn.